Children's Literature: Lesson Plans and Resources

-A K-2 lesson plan.
+A Literature Guide complete with a summary, mini-lessons, focusing questions, and estensions.
 See also Planning Story Characters Using Interactive Trading Cards.
 For information on the author, go to Kevin Henkes.com.

 A lesson plan for grades 4/5.
 See also Little House - Big Adventure for additional teaching ideas on Laura Ingalls Wilder and her books.

 A lesson plan that can be used as an introduction to this book by Richard Peck.
 See also Long Way from Chicago Discussion Guide.